 This goes for so much of the Enneagram information, and for type descriptions in particular.
 We need to listen to the bits of information, be mindful of not just what they contain but also what kind of information they are meant to convey about the personality, and in what context.
 Metaphorically, we need to zoom in on various teachings, take them in and digest them — but then we also need to zoom out again, so we can see where these new clusters of information fit into our overall understanding.

 And yes, this is indeed much harder work than memorising traits 😉.
 But then, to quote Russ Hudson from another Enneagram context, “this material was never meant for casual viewing”.
-It’s not made to fit into one-hour workshops or easily-accessible models for corporate team-building.
+It’s not designed to fit into one-hour workshops or easily-accessible models for corporate team-building.
 When bits of it are used that way and still help someone, great.
 Obviously, anyone can use this material however they see fit.
 But learning it, it helps to keep in mind that it’s likely to take some time before it comes together — and that you are never really meant to stop expanding your understanding of it ❤️

 Did you want to read more about inner work?
 Here are a few tips from this blog: